Wednesday, February 6, 2013

 The Orlando crowd was pretty wrung out by the time headliner-girl's band took the stage and started into the first tune to set up Perky Blonde Girl's big entrance.
 As a roadie, the total equipment meltdown that befell that band's opener and completely derailed the lead singer's moment in the sun simultaneously frightened and amused me: frightened me because it could have happened to us and amused me because it DIDN'T happen to us.
 Things started out okay as the bass player & drummer kicked off the tune but at the first guitar chords - just as the lead singer strode onto the stage tossing her mane of blonde curls - one guitar started blasting monstrous, truly deafening feedback through the club's sound system and the other guitar didn't function period.

 Lead singer girl just stood there stranded, unable to begin the song for fully two or three minutes as the audience stood wincing with their hands over their ears and the sound guys tried desperately to stop the noise.
 Finally she just gave up and retreated to the side of the stage while the gear gaff got sorted out.
 The band had now stopped playing entirely and everybody was just standing around bewildered & fidgety as stage techs ran around unplugging & re-plugging things, trying to fix the PA.
 The girl was close to tears, standing on the side of the stage.
 I genuinely felt bad for her as I wandered over to where Joe was standing, sipping a beer, surveying the carnage.
-"I don't think that was the beginning they were looking for," I casually mentioned, triggering an actual spit-take from Joe.
-I think beer actually came out his nose.
+"I don't think that's the kick-off to the set they were looking for," I casually mentioned, triggering an actual spit-take from Joe.
+I think beer additionally came out his nose.

-Two songs later, after the set finally got relaunched, Lead Singer Girl - while serenading the crowd down front - fell head-first off the stage and SCREAMED into the microphone as she tumbled down to the sticky dance floor.
+Two songs later, after the set finally got relaunched, Lead Singer Girl - while serenading the crowd down front - fell head-first off the stage and SCREAMED into the microphone as she tumbled down in a heap to the sticky dance floor.
 I am certain that band had played better sets.

 Later in the night Joe ran afoul of Florida's rather restrictive underage drinking laws while buying drinks for "friends" of the band and Pooch threw up IN THE BAR.
 It was only the second night of the tour, I was feeling pretty good.